Hurricane Irma hits Caribbean island of Barbuda

 - Panicked residents stocking up on food, water and other supplies

-(CNN)The eye of Hurricane Irma is passing over the Caribbean island of Barbuda.
+(CNN)Hurricane Irma hit Barbuda early Wednesday, thrashing it with high winds as it marched on to other islands along its path on the Caribbean.

-The massive Category 5 storm was packing winds of up to 185 mph early Wednesday morning, the US National Hurricane Center said.
-It was aiming for several islands, including Puerto Rico, Antigua, St. Kitts and Nevis, and the US Virgin Islands.
+The massive Category 5 storm packed winds of up to 185 mph, the US National Hurricane Center said.
+It aimed at several islands, including Puerto Rico, Antigua, St. Kitts and Nevis, and the US Virgin Islands.

+In the US Virgin Islands, Gov. Kenneth E. Mapp ordered a 36-hour curfew starting Wednesday at 6 a.m. local time.

+"The beginning of the curfew coincides with the expected arrival of heavy rain and strong winds associated with Irma," he said in a statement.

 The storm churned toward Caribbean islands early Wednesday, sending panicked residents stocking up on food and water, and an anxious Florida wondering how badly it'll get hit.